What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 It would seem that we can miss the file name if the file is called `index`.

-This is possible, but only in NodeJS.
-In Deno, we must always explicitly specify the file with its extension.
+This is possible but only in NodeJS.
+In Deno we must always explicitly specify the file with its extension.

 These are two more reasons Dahl regrets about Node:

 - `index.js`:
-  - I thought it was cute, because there was `index.html`;
+  - I thought it was cute because there was `index.html`;
   - It needlessly complicated the module loading system;
-  - It became especially unnecessary after require supported `package.json`.
+  - It became especially unnecessary after `require` supported `package.json`.

 - modules without the extension:
   - Needlessly less explicit;